panoptic-labs/docs/docs/developers/V1.0/contract.PanopticPool.md

 Validates the solvency of `user`.

-*Falls back to the more conservative tick if the delta between the fast and slow oracle exceeds `MAX_TICKS_DELTA`.*
+*Falls back to the most conservative (least solvent) oracle tick if the sum of the squares of the deltas between all oracle ticks exceeds `MAX_TICKS_DELTA^2`.*

-*Effectively, this means that the users must be solvent at both the fast and slow oracle ticks if one of them is stale to mint or burn options.*
+*Effectively, this means that the users must be solvent at all oracle ticks if the at least one of the ticks is sufficiently stale.*

 ```solidity